 We are proud and pleased to have one of the finest crews in Indonesia.
 With 22 crew serving a maximum of 16 guests, we aim to make your cruise a truly relaxing and first-class experience.

-Our 3 Indonesian divemasters (Ali, Wawan and Ronald) are rated amongst the most knowledgeable in the region, our 2 main chefs (Putu and Ketut) are arguably the most famous liveaboard chefs in Indonesia, and the whole operation is led by our 2 highly experienced western cruise directors (Jerry and Debbie).
+Our 3 Indonesian divemasters (Wawan, Ronald and Joni) are rated amongst the most knowledgeable in the region, our 2 main chefs (Putu and Ketut) are arguably the most famous liveaboard chefs in Indonesia, and the whole operation is led by our 4 highly experienced western cruise directors (Jerry, Debbie, Lisa and G).

 Rest assured that besides our very experienced divemasters, chefs and cruise directors, we have a further 15 well-trained crew members onboard from captains and engineers to masseurs and stewards.
 Most of the crew have vast experience working on other liveaboards operating in the area but, prior to the Arenui's very first cruise, every member of staff was trained so their skill and performance would meet our high standard of operation.

 Cruise Director Jerry, born in Mexico, has been working as a dive instructor since 1995, both overseas and in Indonesia.
 He joined the Arenui in October 2009 as we launched the first cruise and has been an integral part of our success ever since.
 His knowledge and experience of Indonesian waters are fundamental to our ability to treat our guests to the best dive spots Indonesia has to offer.
 He is also a skilled photographer, particularly keen on shooting landscapes and village life when we visit remote Indonesian islands.